-You'll save the most when you get the 7-day Go Boston card, visit multiple destinations each day, and choose the more expensive options such as a whale watching cruise, the Beantown trolley, the ferry cruise to Provincetown at the tip of Cape Cod, Plimouth Plantation, Six Flags New England, Museum of Fine Arts, New England Aquarium . . . just to name a few!
+You'll potentially save the most when you get the 7-day Go Boston card, visit multiple destinations each day, and choose the more expensive options such as a whale watching cruise, the Beantown trolley, the ferry cruise to Provincetown at the tip of Cape Cod, Plimouth Plantation, Six Flags New England, Museum of Fine Arts, New England Aquarium . . . just to name a few!

 In addition, when you get a 3, 5, or 7 day card, Go Boston usually throws in a bonus to make a great deal even better.
 Current bonuses include your choice of a free New England Aquarium Whale Watch Cruise, a Boston Duck Tour, or a Boston Red Sox Ticket.
 (Please note - included attractions, bonuses, and savings may change without prior notice, some activities such as Red Sox games and Plimouth Plantation are seasonal, and others such as cruises may not be available during our coldest winter weather.)

 Pricing varies based on the number of days you select.
 You can sometimes get the cards on sale, especially if you want a card for 3, 5, or 7 days.